psychemedia/middle-english-romances/havelock-the-dane.md

 Of his mouth it com il del.
 That was he war ful swithe wel.
-" Deus !" quoth he, " hwat may this mene !"
+" Deus!" quoth he, " hwat may this mene!"
 He calde bothe arwe men, and kene
 Knithes, and serganz swithe sleie,
 Mo than an hundred, withuten leye,